OutSystems/docs-product/src/develop/ui/patterns/web/controls/timepicker.md

 Selects a single time from a list.

-Use the Time Picker to enable end-users to select a single time from a dropdown.
+Use the Time Picker to enable end users to select a single time from a dropdown.

 **How to use**